mirix/retrieval-augmented-generation/README.md

 Three different scripts are provided:

-1. rag_llama_index_AWQ_tiny_app uses SQE's Terms and Conditions as source material and [dolphin-2.6-mistral-7B-dpo-AWQ](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-AWQ) as language model.
+1. rag_llama_index_AWQ_multi_app uses SQE's Terms and Conditions as source material and [dolphin-2.6-mistral-7B-dpo-AWQ](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-AWQ) as language model.
 This approach is much faster and more efficient in every aspect (retrieval, reranking, etc.).
-Recommended.
+NOTE: I am not going to keep updating this experimental repo because the RAG protocol is now being integrated into a more complex pipeline.
+So everything here is already outdated and provided for illustrative purposes only.

-2. rag_llama_index_tulu_app uses the English translation of The Little Prince in PDF format as source material [tulu-2-dpo-7b.Q5_K_M.gguf](https://huggingface.co/TheBloke/tulu-2-dpo-7B-GGUF) as language model.
+3. rag_llama_index_tulu_app uses the English translation of The Little Prince in PDF format as source material [tulu-2-dpo-7b.Q5_K_M.gguf](https://huggingface.co/TheBloke/tulu-2-dpo-7B-GGUF) as language model.
 This is an early approach using GGUF and it is slow and inefficient.
 I keep it here for reference.

-3. The exllamav2 script is highly experimental work in progress.
+4. The exllamav2 script is highly experimental work in progress.
 It relies on [exl2-for-all](https://github.com/chu-tianxiang/exl2-for-all), but this library does not work out of the box for RAG and needs to be hacked.
 Working, but currently only on one GPU and slower than AWQ.

 CAVEATS